SuperNinjaCat5/SuperNinjaCat5/README.md

 - 🐍 Am speak Python and English
 - 🔥 Proud vibe coder
 - 🎮 Big fan of video games
-- 🐱 Unbiasedly believe cats are the best animals
+- 🐱 Unbiasedly believes cats are the best animals
-- 🎺 but big and long
+- Plays 🎺 but big and long

 ---